 How do you set it up?

-After you have decided to set up Audio Conferencing for your users, see Set up Audio Conferencing for Skype for Business and Microsoft Teams for steps you can follow to do so.
+After you have decided to set up Audio Conferencing for your users, see Set up Audio Conferencing for Microsoft Teams or Set up Audio Conferencing for Skype for Business Online for steps you can follow to do so.